Constance Novis Psychotherapy

 A collaborative process

 Neuroscience has shown that simply by becoming aware of how we move, and then adjusting it, even in subtle ways, we cause positive changes in the brain.
 This alters feelings of powerlessness into a sense of being more in control.
-So, what would it be like to imagine yourself not simply as a ‘human being’ or even a 'human doing', but as a ‘human moving’?
-As an embodied, creative practitioner, I can help you understand how your mind and body work together to offer new insights and bring about change.
+So, what would it be like to imagine yourself not simply as a ‘human being’ or even a ‘human doing’, but as a ‘human moving’?
+As a Dance Movement Psychotherapist, which is a type of embodied, creative practitioner, I can help you understand how your mind and body work together to offer new insights and bring about change.
 I will not make assumptions about where your psychotherapy journey will unfold, whether goal-oriented or longer term.
 We’ll find this together.

 From the UK Regulatory Body